stylemistake/runner/README.md

 ### `runner_parallel [task ...]`

 Runs tasks in parallel, and lets them finish even if any error occurs.
-In case of an error, this command returns special error codes to determine how many tasks have failed.
+In case of an error, this command returns a special error code.

 Error codes:

-- `1` - one task failed
+- `1` - one task has failed
-- `2` - some tasks failed
+- `2` - some tasks have failed
-- `3` - all tasks failed
+- `3` - all tasks have failed

 ### `runner_bootstrap`

-Bootstraps the task runner.
-This can be used to override the default mechanism of startup.
+Launches the task runner.
+This can be used to override the default startup mechanism.

 By default, task runner starts up when it reaches the end of a Runnerfile.
 By using `runner_bootstrap`, you can manually choose a point where it begins